Notice To manage suggestions, admin permissions are required

 These are suggestions that you should take action on.
-The action can be anything from improving your discovery by adding/removing targets (Tips & Tricks) telling vScope more about how your IT is configured (Data quality).
+The action can be anything from improving your discovery by adding/removing targets (Tips & Tricks) and telling vScope more about how your IT is configured (Data quality).

 If you have taken action to Tips & Tricks suggestions, you can click archive to hide them from the incoming tab.
-If your action fixed the suggestion, it will be removed following the next discovery.
+If your action fixes the suggestion, it will be removed following the next discovery.